camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/outbound/easy-post.md

 description: Allows you to create addresses, parcels, and shipments, as well as purchase and verify shipments.
 ---

-The **EasyPost Connector** allows you to create addresses, parcels, and shipments, as well as purchase and verify shipments with [EasyPost Service](https://www.easypost.com/) from your BPMN process.
+The **EasyPost Connector** is an outbound Connector that allows you to create addresses, parcels, and shipments, as well as purchase and verify shipments with [EasyPost Service](https://www.easypost.com/) from your BPMN process.

 ## Prerequisites